-Lord, make me an instrument of your peace; Where there is hatred, let me sow love; Where there is injury, pardon; Where there is discord, harmony; Where there is error, truth; Where there is doubt, faith; Where there is despair, hope; Where there is darkness, light; And where there is sadness, joy.
+Lord, make me an instrument of your peace; Where there is hatred, let me sow love; Where there is injury, pardon; Where there is discord, harmony; Where there is discord, harmony; Where there is doubt, faith; Where there is doubt, faith; Where there is despair, hope; Where there is darkness, light; And where there is sadness, joy.

-O Divine Master, grant that I may not so much seek To be consoled as to console;

-To be understood as to understand;

-To be loved as to love with all my soul;

-For it is in giving that we receive;

-It is in pardoning that we are pardoned;

-And it is in dying that we are born to eternal life.
+O Divine Master, grant that I may not so much seek To be consoled as to console; To be understood as to understand; To be loved as to love with all my soul; For it is in giving that we receive; It is in pardoning that we are pardoned; And it is in dying that we are born to eternal life.